 Check and clean your grill, change your drip tray and check to make sure the large hole at the bottom is clear of any fat build-up.

-There are four grooves in the grill two each side.
-Make sure to place the convection tray into those grooves, so the tray doesn’t move around.
+There are four grooves in the grill, two on each side.
+Make sure to place the convection tray into those grooves so the tray doesn’t move around.

 Then place the trivet in the middle of the convection tray.